cabal-club/cable/wire.md

 Implementations are RECOMMENDED to set and utilize links on chat messages specifically (`post/text`).
 Clients that do not support setting links will reduce the quality of the cabal's data's eventual consistency.
-The fewer clients that are participating in a cabal that do not set links, the more vulnerable to clock skew or maliciously inaccurate timestamps its participants will be.
+The greater the number of clients that are participating in a cabal that do not set links, the more vulnerable to clock skew or maliciously inaccurate timestamps its participants will be.

 ##### 5.1.3.1 Setting links
 In order to set links on a post, each channel's current heads MUST be tracked.